Best things to do in Bundaberg

 Location: Hill Street, Bundaberg East

-Opening Hours: Tours run on the hour from 10 am to 3 pm weekdays and 10 am to 2 pm on weekends
+Opening Hours: Tours run on the hour from 10 am to 3 pm on weekdays and 10 am to 2 pm on weekends

 Cost: $30 per person | $15 per child | Family Pass (2A+3C) $75- click here to book tickets online